Since kids are still growing, special care needs to be taken.

 If your child falls or is injured, it’s important to understand that treating broken bones in kids is different.
 Their bones are more flexible, so when they break, the fracture patterns aren’t the same as you’d see in an adult’s bones.

 The right treatment for kids depends on the location and type of break.
-Some breaks will heal well with limited care, but others will need surgery to heal …Continue reading →
+Some breaks will heal well with limited care, but others will need surgery to heal …Click here to continue reading

 Jadyn enjoys hip-hop and break dancing.